tls-attacker/RTLF/README.md

 # RTLF - R-Time-Leak-Finder

-RTLF is a new tool for evaluating whether two distributions differ.
+RTLF is a new tool to statistically evaluate timing measurements with a type-1 error bounded by an input parameter $\alpha$.

 **Please note:**  RTLF is a research tool intended for developers, pentesters, administrators and researchers.
 There is no GUI.